top of page

 How to Paint a Christmas Wreath in Watercolour

-There’s something wonderfully cosy about painting a Christmas wreath — all those berries, leaves and little festive sprigs coming together in a loose, expressive circle.
-A watercolour wreath is simple, playful and completely forgiving… a brilliant project for beginners and a relaxing treat for experienced painters too.
+There’s something wonderfully cosy about painting a Christmas wreath.
+All those berries, leaves, and little festive sprigs come together in a loose, expressive circle.
+A watercolour wreath is simple, playful, and completely forgiving.
+It’s a brilliant project for beginners and a relaxing treat for experienced painters too.

-Below you’ll find the general guidelines, techniques and colour mixes you need to paint a beautiful wreath in your own unique style.
+Below, you’ll find general guidelines, techniques, and colour mixes you need to paint a beautiful wreath in your own unique style.
 Think of it as a gentle roadmap rather than a strict step-by-step.

 Watercolour Festive Wreath